 You could also take up yoga if you have a spare room in your house or apartment.
 A study will do, or a finished basement.
 Anywhere you have a little space is ideal.

-All you need is a yoga mat and some comfortable clothing.
+All you need is a yoga mat which you have to consider are cork yoga mats good and some comfortable clothing.
 You don’t need formal training, though an introductory class is always helpful.
 However, there are so many YouTube videos that will show you the basic moves that you should be able to start from there.

 Yoga improves strength, increases flexibility, and also quiets your mind.
 At a time when there’s a contentious presidential election and lots of other things going on in the world, you should certainly seek out some inner peace if you can.